almachelouche/middleman/content/email/NZ/Welcome/001/welcome_generic.md

 path='email_modules/cover/03'
 color='''white'''

-  copy='''Thank you for again choosing Ford.
+  copy='''<br /><br />Thank you for again choosing Ford.
 We hope you are enjoying the experience being part of the Ford family with your new <%${user.CustomAttribute['Model']}%>.<br /><br />Along with driver assistance technologies that enable a 5-Star safety rating, Ford brings the latest communications technology to New Zealand drivers.
 Not only is your vehicle safe, it’s also smart!'''

  [[module]] #Banner Image No Link